Job Market Paper:

 The purchase of private health insurance is clearly beneficial in the absence of public insurance.
 However, it is difficult to evaluate individual costs and benefits when baseline coverage exists for everyone.
 I study the consequences of being privately insured in a world where universal health care is the baseline.
 The problem of selection is approached through a regression kink design in conjunction with a policy implemented in Australia in the year 2000 which punishes agents for delaying the purchase of private health to later in life.
 By investigating the benefits with an administrative tax panel, this study reveals potential hidden costs and unintended consequences of private health insurance under universal health care.

-Television, Health and Happiness
+Television, Health, and Happiness (WP)

 (with Adrian Chadi)